 This research has been funded by the National Science Foundation and the Smithsonian Institution.

 My Ph.D. research in the Church Lab at the University of Hawai’i at Manoa focuses on the population dynamics of eukaryotic phytoplankton and their roles in the carbon cycle in the Pacific Ocean.
 I conduct time-series and mesocosm experiments to find out their nutrient and habitat preferences (such as light and temperature).
-For Chapter 1 of my research, I found that photosynthetic picoeukaryotes may be integral components of the oceanic carbon cycle because of their really high per-cell rates of primary production!
-This work was recently published in Limnology and Oceanography.
+In my research, I confirmed that photosynthetic picoeukaryotes are likely integral components of the oceanic carbon cycle because of their really high per-cell rates of primary production (see pubs in Limnology and Oceanography and Marine Ecology Progress Series).
+I also explored the specific seasonal dependence of phytoplankton response to nitrogen inputs (see pub in Frontiers in Marine Science).
 As part of this project, I have participated on research cruises for the Center for Microbial Oceanography: Research and Education (C-MORE) and the Hawaii Ocean Time-series (HOT) Program.

 Specialties: Photosynthetic pigments, primary production, molecular analyses of the 16S and 18S rRNA genes, Illumina next-generation sequencing, phytoplankton isolation and culturing, flow cytometry, fluorometry, microscopy